UUMageeCoding/2d-game-Shanester555/Assets/_Game/Documents/Notes on possible additions.markdown

       4. set speed, zero gravity, kill player tag, destroyed on any collision
 8. antenna upgrade
    1. add an antenna to the head which flashes when a collectable is nearby
+9. Pause screen
+   1.  have it access options and allow player to quit to screen

 Changes:
-1. Remove the black outline from the pipes
-2. Change the fall animation to have a small starting animation which transitions to a loop
-3. try combining sprite animations to the player character to change how their eyes look
+1. try combining sprite animations to the player character to change how their eyes look
-4. fix wall jump you fucking loser
+2. fix wall jump you fucking loser
-5. change moving saws to slow down near peak, most likely by slowing the speed down as the distance between two points closes
+3. change moving saws to slow down near peak, most likely by slowing the speed down as the distance between two points closes

+Checklist (needs to be finished):
+1. finish art for the main menu
+   1. finish the options part of the menu
+2. make the final two screens of the game
+3. fix all the remaining level transitions
+4. finish the second ending cutscene
+   1. add sound to both cutscenes
+5. Add text guide for interacting with final door and telling player if they have enough gears
+   1. maybe add a visual cue on where they can interact, like a light source?